wayne923/leetpython/docs/The-1hr-Guide-To-Python/03_Programming Fundamentals/11_Control Flow Statements.md

 ```

 ## Elif (else if) Statement
 The elif (else if) statement is used to provide multiple conditions, each with its own code block, to be checked in sequence if the initial if statement fails.
-It's used to create logic branches, allowing you to program in decisions based off the result of the initial if statement.
+It's used to create logic branches, allowing you to program in decisions based on the result of the initial if statement.

 The logic of an elif statement can be expressed as: